Zihang97/News-Analyzer/README.md

 3. make the web nice looking

-4.display all uploaded files user has uploaded.
+4. display all uploaded files user has uploaded.

 5. security logout